Hiking stove fuel options: what works where and why

 Liquid fuel stoves burn fuels such as shellite or white gas from refillable bottles.
 Their defining feature is consistency.
 Output is stable regardless of temperature, fuel level, or altitude.

 In Australia, liquid fuel stoves are rarely necessary outside alpine or winter conditions.
-They are heavier, require priming, need regular maintenance, and are illegal to use during Total Fire Ban periods.
-For most local trips, they are overkill.
+They are heavier, require priming, need regular maintenance, and are not permitted during Total Fire Ban periods in any state or territory.
+For most local trips, they are unnecessary.

 Their real strength is versatility and international travel.
 Multi-fuel stoves can run on a wide range of fuels.
-In remote Australia or developing countries, shellite may be unavailable, but unleaded petrol from a jerry can often is.
+In remote Australia or developing countries where shellite may be unavailable, unleaded petrol from a jerry can often is.
 This flexibility is the reason expedition and international hikers still rely on liquid fuel systems.

 There is a trade-off.
-Unleaded petrol is dirty fuel.
-It burns poorly, clogs jets quickly, and requires regular cleaning, often in the field.
-Anyone choosing this option needs to be comfortable with stove maintenance rather than expecting set-and-forget simplicity.
+Unleaded petrol burns poorly, clogs jets quickly, and requires regular cleaning, often in the field.
+Anyone choosing this option needs to be comfortable with stove maintenance.

 Empty fuel bottles are permitted on aircraft, making liquid fuel systems far easier to manage when flying.